anita-martin5703/BeerBuddy/docs/FinalDeliverable.md

     file:///C:/Users/anita/Desktop/bootcamp/projects/BeerBuddy/docs/api/overview-summary.html

 ## Description of Current Sate of App
-The app Beer Buddy is not complete and still has a lot of work left to do on it.
-69 Warnings and 1 weak warning are present at the moment (According to the Code Inspection that I ran).
+<p>The app Beer Buddy is not complete and still has a lot of work left to do on it.
+38  Android Warnings
+are present at the moment (According to the Code Inspection that I ran).
-When you first open the app it will bring you to a log-in screen and once you get pass that you should be able to see the first fragment which it the Bar Fragment.
-You can fill in the information but it does nothing yet, the list view does not display anything yet either.
+When you first open the app it will bring you to the Google Sign-in screen and once you get pass that you should be able to see the Bar fragment which will be holding data in the List View.
+In the top right corner you can pull down the Navigational Drawer and it has four selections.
+Bar, Beer, and Sign-Out work but Happy hour does not it will crash.
+In both the Beer and Bar windows it will display only information and the buttons on the bottom do not work yet.
+You can fill in the the Edit Text information but it does nothing yet.
+Sign-out will work and take you back to the beginning of when you first launched the app.</p>

 * Hit List to work on:
     1. Get rid of the Errors and as much warnings as possible.
-    2. Incorporate the API (Untappd) that I have to fill my database.
+    2. In Happy Hour get the whole fragment to work, from adding and displaying information.
     3. Get buttons to work properly in all the Fragments(updating, clearing, add buttons)
     4. Bugs/errors that pop up are the following in this [list](List-of-Errors.md).